Plasmodium Species - Malaria

 What are the differences between uncomplicated malaria and severe malaria?

-Severe malaria occurs when complications such as organ failure, blood abnormalities, or metabolic abnormalities are present.
+Severe malaria is characterized by complications such as organ failure, blood abnormalities, or metabolic abnormalities.
 Patients with one or more of the following criteria are considered to have severe disease :

 • Parasite density of ≥5%